sdziallas/comp55/docs/labs/14-Test.md

 ## Create a DateTest class using JUnit 4.

-If you followed real close the gif from before where you create a new Junit Test Case.
+If you followed real close the gif from before where you create a new JUnit Test Case.

 Sometimes when you run unit tests, you may want to read certain information from a file, or load another object or create